Tips For Buying Car Insurance For Your Teen Driver

 You can structure your insurance in a way that is suitable for your circumstances.
 For example, a higher deductible means a lower price premium.

 How much insurance should you have?
-Here in Louisiana, people often get insured with the state minimum of 15/30.
+Here in Louisiana, people often get insured with a state minimum of 15/30.
 It means $15,000 per bodily injury per individual and $30,000 in total.

 So you want to make sure that your insurance protects yourself and your children by shopping around and getting a good deal that covers any eventuality.